siyuan-liu-casia/myo_sim/README.md

  `MyoSim` is the library of MuJoCo Musculoskeletal Models of [MyoSuite](https://github.com/facebookresearch/myoSuite).

-<span style="color: red;">Here is the improved version, featuring two simplified variants of the myoarm model.</span>
+`Here is the improved version, featuring two simplified variants of the myoarm model.`

 The models present in the library are: